Securing Sensors in the Age of IoT

 This is where Synopsys' secure sensor solution comes in.
 Based on Synopsys' patented SRAM PUF technology, it internally generates a fingerprint, forming a unique and unclonable identity for every sensor, which is never stored in memory and cannot be copied from one device to the next.
 This way, the identity is immutable and invisible to adversaries, allowing it to authenticate genuine sensors.
 Keys derived from the SRAM PUF are used for encrypting sensor data.

-Synopsys provides hardware and software IP for direct and flexible integration into the sensor and meets the compact size, low power, and wide operational ranges required in this application.
+Synopsys provides IP and software for direct and flexible integration into the sensor and meets the compact size, low power, and wide operational ranges required in this application.
 This IP comes at a cost amenable to profitable scaling of the IoT.
 No additional hardware components (like secure element chips) are required in the IoT device to secure the sensor data.
 This means the sensor takes care of the security of its data by itself, which is a differentiating function for the sensors in an increasingly commoditizing market.
 Hence, with a small investment in functionality, the value of the sensor increases significantly.

 Bottom Line Benefits